-Immigration Physicals for all ages are conducted by a male physician at Surya IMC on a walk-in basis, Monday-Friday between 8:45 am and 6 pm (and Saturday morning by appointment only: call 518-867-8080, x4).
-For non-English-speaking adults, an interpreter will be provided at no charge (please notify us at 518-867-8080, x4).
+Immigration Physicals for all ages are conducted at Surya on a walk-in basis, Monday-Thursday between 9 am and 1:30 pm; we no longer schedule immigration physicals for Friday and Saturday.
+For non-English-speaking adults, an interpreter will be provided at no charge (we can schedule an interpreter a week after your initial visit).
 Please note that family members are not allowed to interpret.

-Dr. Giridhar Kamath (male) is a licensed U.S. civil surgeon performing immigration physicals.
-Ultimately, a completed I-693 form will be provided in a sealed envelope.
-The process typically requires 3 visits over 3-5 business days.
+Dr. Giridhar Kamath is a licensed U.S. civil surgeon performing immigration physicals.
+Ultimately, a completed I-693 form will be provided in a sealed envelope, in addition to copies of the I-693 and supporting documents (for personal records).

 When presenting for an Immigration Physical, bring the following:

-- Valid government-issued picture ID (i.e. passport, driver’s license, state ID); please note that school IDs do not qualify
+- Valid government-issued picture ID, even for children (i.e. passport, driver’s license, employment authorization, learner’s permit, state ID); please note that school IDs do not qualify

-- Medical records, if available (i.e. positive TB test, chest x-ray report, prior treatment for tuberculosis)
+- Medical records, if relevant (i.e. prior treatment for tuberculosis)

-- Insurance card, if available (for processing blood work [RPR, titers]; you will be sent to a lab with a script)
+- Insurance card, if available, for processing lab studies [Quantiferon Gold (TB), RPR, Gonorrhea, MMR/varicella titers]; you will be sent to a lab with a script

 - Eyeglasses, if applicable (for eye exam)

-***Please inform us whether you have previously had chicken pox (varicella).
+***Please inform us whether you have previously had chicken pox (varicella disease).
 If so, a varicella titer is not needed.

 The following are required to complete the I-693 form:

-- Physical examination[$200] (includes brief exam of external genitalia and review of health history); please bring your eyeglasses!
+- Physical examination[$200] (includes review of health history and brief exam); please bring your eyeglasses!

-- Varicella titer if no history of chicken pox; Varicella vaccine if titer is not immune [$200 for Varicella]
+- Varicella vaccine if titer is not immune [$200 for varicella]****

 - Flu vaccine (during flu season [October to March]; flu vaccine is under $40 at a pharmacy or primary care office)